echavet/MitsubishiCN105ESPHome/custom_components/mitsubishi_climate_proxy/README.md

 *   It contains **no network code**.
 It does not talk to the device directly.
 *   It relies on the official ESPHome integration to handle connection, protocol (API/MQTT), and state updates.
 *   This makes it highly resistant to updates.
 As long as the underlying entity remains a valid `climate` entity in Home Assistant, this wrapper will work.

+## Disclaimer

+This project is not affiliated with, endorsed by, or associated with Mitsubishi Electric Corporation.
+"Mitsubishi Electric" and the three-diamond logo are registered trademarks of Mitsubishi Electric Corporation.
+The use of these trademarks in this project is for identification purposes only, to indicate compatibility with their products.